 After getting stopped by the police, parents were the second biggest concern for young cannabis users who participated in Volteface’s research, but this was mainly the case in non-urban areas and those outside of London.

-For most of the young cannabis users interviewed in London, their parents were not so concerned as to stop them smoking it, although they did try to advise their children against smoking stronger strains.
+For most of the young cannabis users interviewed in London, their parents were not concerned enough to stop them smoking it, although they did try to advise their children against consuming stronger strains.

 “I think part of the reason my mum is okay with me smoking is because I do well in school,” one 17-year-old told us.